sumitc001/Major-Project-using-ML-and-Python-Framework-Flask/README.md

-# Short video demonstration for our major project for recommendation system 🌱
+# Short video demonstration for our major project on Crop recommendation system 🌱